 By the time Lot reached Zoar, the sun had risen over the land.
 Then the Lord rained down burning sulfur on Sodom and Gomorrah—from the Lord out of the heavens.
 Thus he overthrew those cities and the entire plain, destroying all those living in the cities—and also the vegetation in the land.
 But Lot’s wife looked back, and she became a pillar of salt.
 Early the next morning Abraham got up and returned to the place where he had stood before the Lord.
 He looked down toward Sodom and Gomorrah, toward all the land of the plain, and he saw dense smoke rising from the land, like smoke from a furnace.

 Here they are at the southern end of the Dead Sea.
 How do we know that these are in fact the spots?
-They're location is well documented biblically and again in Flavious Josephus' book, and they are covered in white ash and almost pure sulphur, and there are very cooked, man-made formations in the cities, including ziggurats, sphinxes, windows, arched doorways, and walls, we have seen before, known as the "Double Canaanite city walls."
+They're location is well documented biblically and again in Flavious Josephus' book, and they are covered in white ash and almost pure sulfur, and there are very cooked, man-made formations in the cities, including ziggurats, sphinxes, windows, arched doorways, and walls, we have seen before, known as the "Double Canaanite city walls."

 There are swirl patterns on the rock walls indicating an extremely hot fire had burnt the faces of the rocks, due to the thermal ionization that has occurred to achieve this known effect.
 There are also thousands, and thousands, of little pellets melted into the rock in this area with burn rings around them in the land.
-When you crack the pellets open, they have pure unburnt sulphur inside them.
+When you crack the pellets open, they have pure unburnt sulfur inside them.

 How to get ETERNAL LIFE